alexklibisz/elastiknn/ann-benchmarks/readme.md

 # ANN-Benchmarks Integration

-This directory contains an integration with [ann-benchmarks](https://github.com/erikbern/ann-benchmarks), which is the primary benchmark suite for Elastiknn.
+This directory contains an integration with [ann-benchmarks](https://github.com/erikbern/ann-benchmarks), which is the primary benchmark suite for Elastiknn and many other nearest neighbor algorithms.

 ## Requirements